 The start of the Knox Anchor story can be pinpointed to 24 July 1986 when we were caught in a storm in a sheltered anchorage on the west coast of Scotland.
 We deployed our 35 lb CQR and 15 kg Bruce anchor and kept our engine running.
 Winds rose to Force 10 over the 24 hour period of the gale.
 He was lucky not to drag as the anchorage was bordered by reefs and cliffs.

 At the time he were relatively inexperienced in the art of anchoring and this sleepless night led him to ask himself whether he had the best possible safety equipment.

 From here we began to test and compare the performance of a range of commonly available anchors, and Professor Knox began his work to develop an optimised design.

 The Knox Anchor was designed by Professor John Knox following 20 years of scientific testing on anchor performance.

 Professor Knox held a Personal Chair in Physical Chemistry at the University of Edinburgh and is a Fellow of the Royal Society.
 In retirement he turned his scientific mind to his lifelong interest in boats and anchoring.
-He has extensive sailing experience on the West Coast of Scotland on a range of yachts, and currently owns a Rustler 36.
+He had extensive sailing experience on the West Coast of Scotland on a range of yachts, and he sailed the family Rustler 36.